siriusctrl/UniPublic/CS/week2.md

      - before the connection closed, the client can send another email to the server
    - Compare with HTTP
      - Similar

-       - Both of them are used persistent TCP connections to transfer files from one host to another
+       - Both of them are used persistent TCP connections.
+       - Both of them are aiming at transferring files from one host to another.
      - Difference
-       - one
+       1. One
           - HTTP is mainly a <u>pull protocol</u>
             - the TCP connection is initiated by the machine that wants to receive the file
           - SMTP is primarily a <u>push protocol</u>
             - the TCP connection is initiated by the machine that wants to send the file

-       - two
+       2. Two
           - SMTP requires each message, including the body of each message to be in <u>7-bit ASCII format</u>
           - HTTP does not have that kind of restriction
-       - three
+       3. Three
-         - HTTP encapsulates each object in its own HTTP response message
+          - HTTP encapsulates each object in its own HTTP response message (**one-in-one)**
+            - Many application layer messages
-         - SMTP places all of the message’s objects into one message (all in one)
+          - SMTP places all of the message’s objects into one message (**all in one**)
+            - One application layer message
      - Mail Access Protocols
        - Post Office Protocol — version 3 (POP3)
          - very simple, can download all the mail or either delete the message